The Halifax Explosion

 Selection of printed matter curated by Alan Ruffman

 In addition to being an art educator and founding member of the Group of Seven, Arthur Lismer had also worked as a commercial illustrator and, while he lived in Halifax, produced illustrations for a number of publications, including The Drama of a City: The Story of Stricken Halifax by Stanley K. Smith.
 Published in early 1918, the book documents the aftermath of the Explosion and includes eleven original illustrations.

 Courtesy of historian Alan Ruffman, one of the few extant copies of this book will be on display, together with copies of the magazine Canadian Courier which, in the first four months of 1918, printed Lismer's 'on-the-spot' drawings related to the Explosion as Halifax began to rebuild.
 Because the original drawings for the book are not known to exist, this exhibition will include photographic reproductions of the illustrations to provide a closer look at what are some of the only artistic interpretations of this historic disaster.

 From 2D to 3D: Mapping Halifax Over Time

-The Dalhousie Libraries' GIS and Data Centre has undertaken a project to create a website that explores the geographic history of Halifax by recreating historic images in 2D and 3D.
+The Dalhousie Libraries' GIS Centre has undertaken a project to create a website that explores the geographic history of Halifax by recreating historic images in 2D and 3D.
 The images allow people to view streets, buildings, and other topographic features and the changes that have occurred in Halifax over time.
 While future additions of data and imagery will extend back to pre-settlement in 1749, this exhibition presents depictions of Halifax from just before the Explosion to the present day.